 - Co-author of ACT in Practice, a professional book focused on complex, applied behavior analysis

-TO SAFETY COMMITMENT
+AN INTRODUCTION TO SAFETY COMMITMENT

 FOR MORE THAN 20 YEARS, D.J.
 MORAN, PH.D., HAS STUDIED AND DEVELOPED the concepts of Acceptance and Commitment Training (ACTraining), which aims to improve performance and reduce stress for workers by supporting psychological flexibility on the job.
 While “psychological flexibility” may sound like some esoteric concept out of a textbook, it’s actually fairly simple.